 - The Quartz Quadrant boss in Sonic CD will automatically defeat itself once enough time has passed from when Sonic enters its chamber (which is about 2 minutes).
 There's no onscreen countdown timer, however.
 Rather, the conveyor belt Sonic runs on slowly grinds down the floor beneath Dr. Eggman, and once the floor becomes too thin, Eggman flees and stops the conveyor belt, allowing Sonic to proceed.

-- The boss in Carnival Night Act 1 in Sonic 3 And Knuckles can destroy itself after a set amount of time (again, with no countdown timer).
+- The boss in Carnival Night Act 1 in Sonic 3 & Knuckles can destroy itself after a set amount of time (again, with no countdown timer).
 A floating bladed spinning top floats around the battlefield.
 The boss will open up if hit by the top and then take damage once hit by it again.
 However, unlike most other cases of holding the line, Sonic can speed up the battle by opening it up himself, though he will still need to make it attack itself.

 - The Egg Cauldron in Sonic Unleashed's Tornado Defense Act 1 will fall out of the sky once the onscreen timer reaches 0, though it does have an HP gauge and can thus be defeated the normal way.
 The Egg Cauldron in Tornado Defense Act 2 is a Timed Mission, however, and will One-Hit Kill Sonic and Tails if the timer reaches 0.

-- In Tetris The Grand Master 2, fulfilling a series of obscure and very, VERY difficult conditions results in the "M-roll," in which you continue playing the game during the credits, but pieces become invisible on locking down.
+- In Tetris: The Grand Master 2, fulfilling a series of obscure and very, VERY difficult conditions results in the "M-roll," in which you continue playing the game during the credits, but pieces become invisible on locking down.
 This lasts for one minute, and failure to survive results in the "M" grade, while surviving it awards you the "Grand Master" grade.

 - Klax has levels where the goal is to survive through a set number of tiles.

-- Warcraft III invokes this trope
+- Warcraft III has

 - Some fan maps are centered about this trope, often with two teams of players trying to hold out as long as possible while trying to sabotage the other teams efforts (and in some cases, summoning the enemies).
 One lesser known map of this type goes by the exact name of this trope.